 When creating the cluster, you can choose whether or not to create a public IP address on the cluster controller.

-- If you create a new vnet or a new subnet, the cluster controller will be assigned a public IP address.
+- If you create a new virtual network or a new subnet, the cluster controller will be assigned a public IP address.

-- If you select an existing vnet and subnet, the cluster controller will have only private IP addresses.
+- If you select an existing virtual network and subnet, the cluster controller will have only private IP addresses.

 VM access roles

 Azure uses role-based access control (RBAC) to authorize the cluster VMs to perform certain tasks.
 For example, the cluster controller needs authorization to create and configure the cluster node VMs.
-The cluster nodes need to be able to assign or reassign IP addresses to other cluster nodes.
+Cluster nodes need to be able to assign or reassign IP addresses to other cluster nodes.

 Two built-in Azure roles are used for the Avere vFXT virtual machines: